 A healthier scalp means healthier hair.
 Argan oil promotes collagen production for fortified hair growth and fights against breakage.
 Not to mention the deep moisturizing properties of argan oil for the luscious locks of your dreams.

 This organic oil also tames frizz in a pinch!
 Since argan oil is super lightweight and non-greasy, it’s perfect for applying to dry or frizzy strands.
 It smooths and lightly glosses hair for healthier texture and bounce, while also acting as an effective detangler (without slippery, harsh silicones found in most hair serums).

 While stretch marks are genetically unavoidable (boo!), you can still work to lighten their appearance once they’ve arrived.
 During pregnancy, weight loss or gain, or any rapid growth, skin becomes stretched and creates small tears in the upper layers of skin.
 These ‘stretch’ marks are dark in color at first, but fade into scars over time.

 To help ease the stretching of your skin, you’ll need to keep it VERY well moisturized.
-Some say that keeping dry skin hydrated and softened can minimize the severity of these “striae”, as they rapidly form on distended skin.
+Some say that keeping dry skin hydrated and softened can minimize the severity of stretch marks or “striae”, as they rapidly form on distended skin.
 As a natural source of vitamin E, argan oil can both moisturize skin and help reduce hyperpigmentation and discoloration from scarring associated with stretch marks.

 #5: Powder-to-Cream Blush

 Using your fingers, apply to cheeks and blend gently.
-Take a stippling brush and use the outer bristles to diffuse and fully blend the cream blush into cheeks for a natural, flushed glow.
+Take a stippling brush or a small brush with rounded bristles and use the outer bristles to diffuse and fully blend the cream blush into cheeks for a natural, flushed glow.